-In a split second, it felt like the room had expanded; she could see everything in crystal clear clarity within a two-hundred and ten degree angle.
+In a split second, it felt like the room had expanded; she could see everything in crystal clear clarity within a two-hundred and ten-degree angle.
 Her hearing opened as she felt something similar to her arms atop her head; she could distinguish between millions of sounds around her and conversations that she somehow knew were hundreds of meters away.
-She could also sense a small appendage near her butt.
+She could sense a small appendage near her butt bunch against her shorts.
 A new strength rose within her, something that made her movements light and easy.

-Cloe’s face had turned ashen as she stared at her.
+Cloe’s face turned ashen as she stared at her.
 “What was that—what’s happening to you?”
 She gasped.

-Frowning, Rachel looked down to find her hair had changed.
+Frowning, Rachel looked down, her hair had changed.
 “I have white hair—it’s so long?
 What—how—what happened to my black hair?”

 Swallowing reflexively, she realized she could feel them like her own fingers.
 They twitched, shifting with the same unconscious desire as her arms.
 Feeling the slight discomfort at her butt, she turned around to see a bulge in her gym shorts.
 Pulling it back, she stared at the puffy white rabbit tail attached between her hip and waistline.